RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-21-Invoke-AzureRmVmScript.md

 ## Public IPs

 This has to be simple.
-There are so many AzureRm Cmdlets, I must be able to pull details on VMs along with their public IPs.
+There are so many AzureRm Cmdlets, We must be able to pull details on VMs along with their public IPs.

 ```powershell
 Get-AzureRmVm @params | Get-AzureRmPublicIP @otherparams